meieda/architecture-center/docs/microservices/index.md

 In a microservices architecture, the application is composed of small, independent services.
 Here are some of the defining characteristics of microservices:

 - Each service implements a single business capability.
+- A service is small enough that a single small team of developers, typically 5 &ndash; 10 people, can write and maintain it.
 - Services run in separate processes, communicating through well-defined APIs or messaging patterns.
 - Services do not share data stores or data schemas.
 Each service is responsible for managing its own data.
 - Services have separate code bases, and do not share source code.
 They may use common utility libraries, however.
-- Services are small.
-A small team of developers, typically 5 &ndash; 10 people, can write and maintain a service.
-- Services can be deployed independently.
+- Each service can be deployed and updated independently of other services.

 Done correctly, microservices can provide a number of useful benefits:

 - **Agility.** Because services are deployed independently, bug fixes and feature releases are more manageable.
 You can update a service without redeploying the entire application, and roll back an update if something goes wrong.
-In many traditional applications, if a bug is found in one part of the application, it can block the entire release process.
-New features may be held up waiting for a bug fix to be integrated, tested, and published.
+In many traditional applications, if a bug is found in one part of the application, it can block the entire release process; as a result, new features may be held up waiting for a bug fix to be integrated, tested, and published.

-- **Small code, small teams.** A single development team can build, test, and deploy a service.
+- **Small code, small teams.** A single feature team can build, test, and deploy a service.
 By not sharing code or data stores, dependencies between services are minimized.
 That makes it easier to add new features.
-A large code base is harder to understand.
+Large code bases are harder to understand.
 There is a tendency over time for code dependencies to become tangled, so that adding a new feature requires touching code in a lot of places.
 Having smaller teams can also speed up development.
-The so-called "two-pizza rule" says that a team should be small enough two pizzas can feed the team.
-Large groups tend be less productive because communication is slower, management overhead goes up, and agility diminishes.
-Microservices let you scale the two-pizza rule to very large applications.
+The "two-pizza rule" says that a team should be small enough that two pizzas can feed the team.
+Obviously that's not an exact metric and depends on team appetites!
+But the point is that large groups tend be less productive, because communication is slower, management overhead goes up, and agility diminishes.

 - **Mix of technologies**.
 Teams can pick the technology that best fits their service, using a mix of technology stacks as appropriate.

-- **Resiliency.** If an individual microservice becomes unavailable, it won't disrupt the entire application, as long as any upstream microserves are design to handle faults correctly (for example, by implementing circuit breaking).
+- **Resiliency.** If an individual microservice becomes unavailable, it won't disrupt the entire application, as long as any upstream microserves are designed to handle faults correctly (for example, by implementing circuit breaking).

 - **Scalability.** At cloud scale, you want to scale out the subsystems that require more resources, without scaling out the entire application.
 A microservices architecture allows each microservice to be scaled independently.
 At the same time, by running services in containers, you pack a higher density of service instances onto a single host.

 ## No free lunch

 These benefits don't come for free.
 This series of articles is designed to address some of the challenges of building microservices that are resilient, scalable, and manageable.